 If you run out of space at any point while writing a clause, you can add extra pages, just leave enough room at the end of the clause to write “to be continued on page X”.
 On a fresh piece of paper, label it as “page X” then write “continuation of Clause Y”.
 Then you can continue writing.

-Any additional pages must be signed and witnessed in the same way as the rest of your Will – and by the same witness – or they will not be considered part of the legal document.
+It is common for a Will to be longer than one page, therefore any subsequent pages are signed and witnessed in the same way as the first page of your Will – and by the same witnesses – or they will not be considered part of the legal document.
 It’s also beneficial to ensuring the witnesses’ details are written exactly the same as they appear on the Will Form.
-The same pen needs to be used, and you’ll need to date and sign any additional pages in the same way as you did your Will.
+The same pen needs to be used, and you’ll need to date and sign any additional pages in the same way to ensure it is seen as part of your Will.

 What’s the difference between joint tenants and tenants in common?